JuliaDataScience/JuliaDataScience/contents/stats.md

 These, including percentiles, are in a broad manner called quantiles.
 **Quantiles are cut points that divide equally the range of observations values' into equal spaced intervals**.

-Most important and commonly used quantile is the 4-quantile, also known as **quartile**, which we denote with the letter Q followed by a number to identify which one of the quantiles we are referring to.
+The most important and commonly used quantile is the 4-quantile, also known as **quartile**, which we denote with the letter Q followed by a number to identify which one of the quantiles we are referring to.
-Since we have only three quantiles, we have Q1, Q2 and Q3 correspoding to the first, second and third quantile, respectively.
+Since we have only three quantiles, we have Q1, Q2, and Q3 corresponding to the first, second, and third quantile, respectively.
 The Q2 (the 0.5 percentile) is also the median and the Q1 and Q3 are the 0.25 and 0.75 percentile.
-The quartiles are important because we often use it to denote a measure of dispersion.
+The quartiles are important because we often use them to denote a measure of dispersion.
 This measure is known as **interquartile range** (IQR) and is the **difference between the third and first quartile**:

 $$ \operatorname{IQR}(x) = \operatorname{Q3}(x) - \operatorname{Q1}(x), $$ {#eq:iqr}

-Like the mean absolute deviation, **IQR**, since uses the median and percentiles, is also **robust to outliers**.
+Like the mean absolute deviation, **IQR**, since it uses the median and percentiles, it is also **robust to outliers**.

 As usual, in @fig:plot_dispersion_iqr, we have two data distributions: